Preventive Maintenance in Steel Plants | Cryotos

 Building a Steel Plant PM Schedule in Four Steps

 1. Rank assets by criticality.
 Score each asset on production impact and safety risk.
 Blast furnaces, EAFs, hot strip mills, and overhead cranes top the list.
-Auxiliary equipment can run on lighter PM cycles.

 2. Set PM intervals.
-Pick the right trigger for each asset.
-Time-based for fluid changes and inspections, usage-based for tonnage-driven wear, and condition-based for high-value rotating gear with sensors.
+Pick the right trigger for each asset: time-based for fluid changes and inspections, usage-based for tonnage-driven wear, and condition-based for high-value rotating gear with sensors.

 3. Write structured checklists.
 Each task names what to check, the acceptance reading, and the action if out of spec.
 Build with senior technicians, not just OEM manuals.